ctindel/squirrelcart-docker/README.md

 are only valid for 90 days).
 1. The backup and cert checker happen in a systemd service that gets launched by a timer.
 See in /etc/systemd/system for the config files.

+# When to take action
+1. If you change the static html config, you need to do a `sc-admin build-docker && sc-admin push-docker`, as well as SSHing to the ec2 instance and doing a `poweroff` (this is more safe than a terraform destroy / terraform apply).
+1. If you change files in the packer directory, you need to do a `sc-admin build-ami`, and you also need to do a `cd tf; bash init.sh && terraform apply`.
+I also suggesting doing a poweroff on the ec2 instance to make sure everything comes back up properly.
+1. In an absolute worst case you can do a `cd tf; bash init.sh && terraform destroy`, type "yes" at the prompt, and then do a `terraform apply` to spin everything back up from scratch.
+Note that if you made a website change or someone purchased something since the last 30 minute backup job this data would be lost and you would need to recreate it.